Hastings & St Leonards

 In later years a local shopkeeper recalled that in the final years of the 19th century this saloon was the ‘best known rendezvous in Robertson Street.
 Here would gather in the forenoon the leading business and professional men and some town councillors, over a morning glass of wine or ale.’
 An advert from that time describes the premises as a ‘celebrated house for old whiskies, vintage ports and champagnes’.

-The building has been licensed for many years, although not from when it was first opened in 1858.
-It was first licensed in 1868 after the cellar had been enlarged into a wine vault.
+The Bat and Bee has been licensed for many years, although not from when it was first opened in 1858.
+It was first licensed in 1868 after the cellar, a series of caves, had been enlarged into a wine vault.
 The first landlord was Charles West, formerly of the Anchor, George Street, ‘for the store adjacent to the Music Hall’.

 The Bat and Bee has had several names over the years but was first known as West’s Cellars.
 Its first licence was granted on condition that the bar ‘would be used as a refreshment room, rather than an ordinary inn and not on Sundays’.
 The licence was opposed by the Havelock which no doubt feared the competition.